aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/how-to/edit-photo-programmatically/resize-image/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-For resizing an image, we are using the
+Before editing an image you need to load your image into cache memory using
-<a href="https://reference.aspose.com/imaging/java/com.aspose.imaging/image/#load-java.lang.String-">method Load</a> of the
+<a href="https://reference.aspose.com/imaging/java/com.aspose.imaging/image/#load-java.lang.String-">method Load</a> of the Java
-<a href="https://reference.aspose.com/imaging/java/com.aspose.imaging/image/">class Image</a> to load an image into a cache memory.
-Then we apply
+<a href="https://reference.aspose.com/imaging/java/com.aspose.imaging/image/">class Image</a>.
+Next, apply
-<a href="https://reference.aspose.com/imaging/java/com.aspose.imaging/image/#resize-int-int-">Resize method</a> to the image with a new size by specifying desired height and width `300x300` in pixels and save the result to a new file.
+<a href="https://reference.aspose.com/imaging/java/com.aspose.imaging/image/#resize-int-int-">Resize method</a> to the image with a new size by selecting new height and width `300x300` in pixels and finally save the result to a file.
 </p>

 Example Java code: